harshavardhan-net/harshavardhan-net/index.md

 ---
 layout: default
+title: Harshavardhan Dwarapu
+description: Official Harshavardhan Dwarapu website!
 ---
+## Chat/Meet Online

-Hi there! thanks for visiting this page.
-Click the chat icon to start a conversation.
-Also, You can click "Join Meeting" for a video meeting with Harshavardhan Dwarapu.<br>
+<p>Hi there! thanks for visiting this page.
+Please feel free to click the chat icon to start a conversation.
+Also, if you have a scheduled video meeting with Harshavardhan Dwarapu, you can click on "Join Meeting".</p>

 <a href="{{ site.meet_url }}" target="_blank">Join Meeting
               <svg style="display: inline-block; width: 1em; height: 1em;" viewbox="0